gurgen1982/AI/Playground/InteractiveStockVisualizerWeb/alphaVantage/ReadMe.txt

-#command to run
+# replace API key from alphaVantage.

-# python manage.py runserver
+#use following command to run the server:

-# need to use API key from alphaVantage.
+python manage.py runserver